I won't ‘fix’ your child. I'll give you the tools and strategies to help them.

 “I've worked on both sides of the classroom door.”

-So while raising my own children, I re-trained as a psychologist, and spent years working in some of Sydney's leading independent schools and running a private practice on Sydney's Northern Beaches.
+So while raising my own four children, I re-trained as a psychologist, then spent years working in some of Sydney's leading independent schools as a School Psychologist, before running a private practice on Sydney's Northern Beaches.

-I opened my practice on the Mornington Peninsula when my husband and I moved back down here recently to be closer to my grandchildren.
+Now, more recently, I have opened my practice in the Mornington Peninsula to be closer to family, particularly my grandchildren.

 But most importantly I'm a parent and a grandparent — so I understand, from the inside, the weight parents carry when they want to help their children.